 In eco-mode, power flows directly from the utility mains supply to the load during normal operation, so bypassing the rectifier and inverter inefficiencies.
 If a mains problem is detected, the critical load is switched to the inverter output.

-To meet ever-increasing pressure to curb power consumption, UPS users must avail themselves of every technique to improve energy efficiency.
-Their best option is to choose a UPS that not only benefits from modern, modular transformerless topology, but also offers a smart module switching capability like Xtra VFI to maintain high efficiency levels under all load conditions.
+To meet ever-increasing pressure to curb power consumption, UPS power supply users must avail themselves of every technique to improve energy efficiency.
+Their best option is to choose a UPS solution that not only benefits from modern, modular transformerless UPS topology, but also offers a smart module switching capability like Xtra VFI to maintain high efficiency levels under all load conditions.

 Whether or not to use eco-mode depends on each site’s particular circumstances.

-In any case, consultation with an experienced supplier like Kohler Uninterruptible Power is always worthwhile, as they can advise on the options and suggest optimum solutions.
+In any case, consultation with experienced suppliers of UPS systems like Kohler Uninterruptible Power is always worthwhile, as they can advise on the options and suggest the optimum UPS solution.